 Coconut aminos vs. Liquid aminos

 Don’t be fooled by liquid aminos.
 Although they have “aminos” in the name, they are not the same.
-In fact, liquid aminos (such as Bragg) are a liquid protein concentrate made from soybeans and very similar to soy sauce.
-Liquid aminos are much saltier than coconut aminos and contain soy so they are not a recommended soy sauce alternative.
+In fact, liquid aminos (such as Bragg) are a liquid concentrate made from soybeans and very similar to soy sauce.
+Liquid aminos are much saltier than coconut aminos and contain soy so they are not a recommended soy sauce alternative for us.

 Coconut aminos and Whole30